SAP Development

 You have to ensure that the developing solution can support the company’s needs in the long run and help your business grow.
 Otherwise, it will be a waste of time and resources if the development or customization doesn’t give additional value to your business.

-How to Find Out What to Customize
+How to Find Out Which Business Processes to Customize

 How often do you see a customized solution that is not actually in use?
 Customization is made to help users do their job so that they can focus more on the task at hand.
 That being said, it will be a complete waste if the customized report or transaction is rarely used.
 Therefore, it is important to identify which processes truly need customization.